 Lafayette, the 4th largest city in Louisiana, will appeal to many baby boomers who relish the idea of cajun culture.
 It has a warm climate in winter, a high per capita ratio of restaurants, a major university (University of Louisiana at Lafayette), Creole and Cajun culture, and a wide variety of outdoor activities.
 Lafayette is referred to as the “Cajun Capital City” due to its location in the heart of Louisiana’s Cajun country in the south central section of the state.
 Lafayette is the seat of Lafayette Parish.
 It is one of the very few places in Louisiana to experience population growth since Hurricane’s Rita and Katrina (it absorbed many refugees after the storms).
 Current population is estimated at 115,000, with twice that number in the greater metro area.
 The town is in Lafayette Parish.
 Photo of St John's Cathedral of Roman Catholic Diocese of Lafayette in Louisiana courtesy of Wikipedia and Mc361210 (public domain).

 Watch this short Youtube video prepared by Visit the USA:

 Active adults will find a wide range of housing in and around the Lafayette community.
 Your real estate dollar goes a lot farther than in most communities in the Sunbelt.
 You can live near the University (itself centered on Lake Cypress), downtown, in older neighborhoods, or in many planned active adult lifestyle and assisted living communities being built here.
 Smaller communities around Lafayette are also colorful and charming, such as Abbeville, New Iberia, Opelousas, and Marksville.

-According to Zillow, the median home listing price was $225,000 in early 2017, showing a steady increase in home prices during the last couple of years.
+According to Zillow, the median home value was $157,200 in early 2019, showing a steady increase in home prices during the last couple of years.